grafana/beyla/docs/sources/requesttime.md

   - service time
 ---

-# Request time instead of service time, for your server-side application code
+# Measuring total request times, instead of service times

-Grafana Beyla is an eBPF based application auto-instrumentation tool that is able to track the total request time.
+Grafana Beyla is an eBPF based application auto-instrumentation tool that is able to track the total request time, for your server side application code.

 When performing a remote service request, the perceived client response time is different from the measured response time at the server.